Melodifestivalen: Voting

 Ulf Elfving announcing the votes of the Stockholm jury at the 2005 final.
 The points scored by each entry are shown on a graphic scoreboard.

 Before the introduction of the current voting system in 1999, a group of regional or age-based juries decided the winner of Melodifestivalen.
 In 1993, televoting was used experimentally but proved unsuccessful.
 The Swedish telephone network collapsed due to the number of calls, and claims by the Swedish tabloid press suggested the use of televoting had drastically altered the results.
 Evening newspapers released what they claimed to be the back-up juries' votes, which showed that the winner, Arvingarna's "Eloise", would have finished fourth had the juries' votes counted.
 SVT never confirmed the accuracy of these claims.

 SVT has eleven regional news districts, which have been represented by a jury in the final of Melodifestivalen in past editions.

 The current voting format introduced in 1999 is a positional voting system, similar to that used at the Eurovision Song Contest.
 The voting is made up of two segments, in the first of which juries announce their votes; in the second segment, the televoting result is announced.
-The total value of votes has usually been 2 x 473 points (2 x 638 since 2018), which means that tele-votes and juries have an equal 50/50 weighing in the final result.
+The total value of votes has usually been 2 x 473 points (2 x 464 since 2019), which means that tele-votes and juries have an equal 50/50 weighing in the final result.
 The juries, usually 11, have represented either Swedish regions or, since 2010, countries participating in the year's Eurovision Song Contest.
 Until 2017, each jury awarded 1, 2, 4, 6, 8, 10, and 12 points to their top seven songs; however, since 2018, the points have been changed to 1 to 7, 8, 10 and 12 points.
 After the jury voting, the televoting result is revealed by the hosts in ascending order.
 Between 1999 and 2010, the televoting points were fixed; the top seven songs would receive 11, 22, 44, 66, 88, 110 and 132 points (12, 24, 48, 72, 96, 120, and 144 points for the 2009 contest).
 Between 2011 and 2018, televoting points are given to each entry based on its percentage of the total vote.
 If an entry receives 10% of the televotes it will be equivalent to 10% of 473 points, i.e. 47–48 points (or 638 and 63–64 points respectively in 2018).
-Starting in 2019, the public votes are separated by age groups, each giving 1 to 7, 8, 10 and 12 points in the final to the songs.
+Starting in 2019, the public votes are separated by age groups, each giving 1 to 7, 8, 10 and 12 points in the final to the songs and since 2020, the hosts will announce the total points from the eight age groups to the contestants in order based on the juries’ score, starting with the artist in last place from the juries and ending with the artist in first place.
 The song with the highest number of points at the end of the voting is the winner.